wrynearson/jekyll-klise/_posts/2020-07-14-geneva-genova.md

 At `524km` and `8007m` of elevation gain, this trip headed SSE from Switzerland through France and into Italy before ending on the Mediterranean.
 This trip passed through **XXX** cols (mountain passes), including the famous *Col Du Galibier* in France and *Col d'Agnel* on the French/Italian border.
 We took a break in a tiny village in which Francesco's family has accommodation to meet his family and our friends before continuing to his home town.

-Let the trip begin! :bicyclist:
+Let the trip begin! :biking_man::biking_man::biking_man:

 ## Day 1:  Geneva - Col de Tamiè

 <iframe height='405' width='590' frameborder='0' allowtransparency='true' scrolling='no' src='https://www.strava.com/activities/3704674904/embed/7d6fa5d71da2240695db4b04c6522b3cfac8fcf4'></iframe>

+### Notes

-- Johan, Fra and Will started in the early afternoon, due to packing and logistics with friends and family.
+>- Johan, Fra and Will started in the early afternoon, due to packing and logistics with friends and family.
-  - Francesco's last day in Geneva!
+>  - Francesco's last day in Geneva!
-- Went to Annecy first, we were excited but the road and traffic condition wasn't great.
+>- Went to Annecy first, we were excited but the road and traffic condition wasn't great.
-- We arrived at 17:30, and took advantage of our first accomplishment with a tour of the beautiful city and a large dinner filled with beer and cheese.
+>- We arrived at 17:30, and took advantage of our first accomplishment with a tour of the beautiful city and a large dinner filled with beer and cheese.
-- Post-dinner ride along the gorgeous lake and cycling path with dramatic skies and full stomachs.
+>- Post-dinner ride along the gorgeous lake and cycling path with dramatic skies and full stomachs.
-- Planned on arriving before dark, but made it to the lesser-known Col de Tamiè `907m` at 22:30 and set up camp due to photo stops and bathroom emergencies.
+>- Planned on arriving before dark, but made it to the lesser-known Col de Tamiè `907m` at 22:30 and set up camp due to photo stops and bathroom emergencies.
-  - We assumed it was in the middle of nowhere, but was next to a touristic restaurant and livestock.
+>  - We assumed it was in the middle of nowhere, but was next to a touristic restaurant and livestock.

 ---